-extensional graben that has been modified by diapric collapse.
-This duply structure is approximately one mile wide.
-It begins near Timber

-Canyon in the Hells Kitchen Canyon SE quadrangle and extends north to intering the Share for product.

-Chriss Creek where it bends to the west.
+Flat Canyon Graben is a structure that may represent an extensional graben that has been modified by diapiric collapse.
+This structure is approximately one mile wide.
+It begins near Timber Canyon in the Hells Kitchen Canyon SE quadrangle and extends north to Chriss Creek where it bends to the west.
 This graben is bounded on the east by the high-angle, down-to-the-west normal fault which parallels the southwest front of the Gunnison Plateau.
 It places Hall Canyon Conglomerate against Flagstaff and Green River strata.
 The west edge of the graben is bounded by a down-to-the-east normal fault which places the Hall Canyon Conglomerate against Green River and Arapien strata.